 9.2 A self-representation service is available to litigants in each Registry.
-The service provides free, confidential and impartial legal advice and assistance with Federal Court and Federal Circuit Court proceedings for individuals and community groups.
+The service provides free, confidential and impartial legal advice and assistance with Federal Court and Federal Circuit and Family Court proceedings for individuals and community groups.
 For further details contact the nearest Registry.

 9.3 In addition, debtors can also approach various ‘not for profit’ bodies for assistance and guidance and access free online information on bankruptcy and opposing a Creditor’s Petition including:

 - Justice Connect

 10.1 The Court provides an electronic lodgment (eLodgment) facility through which a document that commences a proceeding or is relevant to an existing proceeding may be lodged for filing online.

 10.2 The use of eLodgment provides many benefits to court users.
 It is available from each user’s computer at any time and provides a complete record of all lodgement transactions with the Court.

 10.3 eLodgment also allows court users to lodge other documents regarding a proceeding, for example: a draft order, terms of consent and case management correspondence.

 10.4 A party must be registered to use eLodgment.
 The eLodgment page includes information about registering, preparing and lodging documents.

 10.5 eCourtroom is a virtual courtroom that assists in the management of matters by allowing directions and final orders to be made online.

 10.6 Once lodged, applications will be given a return date with the location as 'eCourtroom'.
 Practitioners must ensure that when an application is lodged, the full name and email address of the practitioner who will be conducting the eCourtroom hearing is provided at the foot of the first page of the application.
 More than one practitioner’s name and email address may be provided.